Ajay Barsatilal Shahu

 Diet plays an important role in vitamin intake.
 In India, common dietary patterns can unintentionally contribute to deficiencies:

-• Vegetarian and vegan diets, while healthy, may lack Vitamin B12, iron, and sometimes calcium if not properly balanced
+• Vegetarian and vegan diets, while healthy, may lack Vitamin B12, Vitamin D, and fat-soluble vitamins like A and E if not properly balanced

 • Low dietary diversity, with heavy reliance on refined grains and processed foods